ParamThakkar/Emotion-Detector/README.md

-# Repository for final project
+# I created emotion detector using Python, Flask and IBM AI.
+I created this as final project for a Course on Coursera